Mindfulness Practices for Reducing Caregiver Stress

 1. Deep Breathing

 Deep breathing is one of the simplest ways to ground yourself.
 When you're feeling overwhelmed, pause for a moment and focus on your breath.
-Inhale deeply for a count of four, hold for four, and exhale for six.
-Repeat this cycle a few times to calm your mind and body.
+This check-in with yourself can be done from wherever you are, even if you only have a minute.

 2. Body Scan Meditation

 When engaging with your loved one or others, practice mindful listening.
-Fully focus on the conversation without planning your response or letting your mind wander..
+Fully focus on their experience, trying to understand it without planning your response or letting your mind wander.

 Creating Space for Yourself